Emotional Intelligence | Stevehein.com

 This list is dedicated to Sarah who taught me to say " bite me" and to all my teenage friends around the world who resent the way they are treated by adults, and who often come up with creative ways of expressing this resentment.
 It is especially for those in non-English speaking countries where they are just beginning to see how they are being treated and how little freedom they actually have.
 I believe resentment can be a first step to making needed changes if it is channeled constructively.

 I have often wondered what would happen if we stopped brainwashing teenagers.
 What would happen if all the countries in the world would agree to stop imposing their customs, traditions, and religious beliefs on young people.
 What would happen if all the parents and teachers and school authorities would start to listen to teenagers?
-What if we took their ideas and feelings into consideration when making decsions?
+What if we took their ideas and feelings into consideration when making decisions?

 Then, if the change proved to be positive, what if we started treating pre-teens as if their ideas and feelings mattered?
 Then what if we started listening to those even younger?